dev-xo/barebones-stack/README.md

     <a href="https://twitter.com/DanielKanem">Twitter</a>
     <br/>
     <br/>
-    A starter focused create-remix app, that applies best practices into a clean, batteries included template.
-Support for SQLite and PostgreSQL.
+    A starter focused Remix Stack, that applies best practices into a clean, batteries included template.
+Driven by Prisma ORM.
 Deploys to Fly.io
   </p>
 </p>